mb2167/Programming_Projects/README.md

   <a href="#quantum-tunnelling-simulation">Quantum Tunnelling Simulation</a>
 </p>

+# Programming Projects
+Personal programming projects for physics-based simulations

+---

 ## Project Overview

-This GitHub hosts a collection of personal projects exploring physics through computational simulations:
+This repository hosts a collection of personal projects exploring physics through computational simulation.
+Each project is driven by curiosity, a passion for learning, and the goal of combining theoretical physics with computational implementation.

 - **Fluid Simulation:** Experimenting with the dynamics of liquids and gases using computational fluid dynamics techniques.
-- **N-Body Simulation:** Simulating gravitational interactions between multiple bodies to observe orbital dynamics and emergent behaviours.
+- **N-Body Simulation:** Simulating gravitational interactions among multiple bodies to observe orbital dynamics and emergent behaviours.
-- **Quantum Tunnelling Simulation:** Exploring quantum tunnelling, where particles can traverse potential barriers, through numerical simulation and visualisation.
+- **Quantum Tunnelling Simulation:** Exploring quantum tunnelling, where particles traverse potential barriers, using numerical simulation and visualisation.

-These projects are driven by curiosity and a passion for learning, providing a space to experiment, explore, and share insights in physics and computational modelling.

 ---